-In a world becoming more and more paperless, the power to edit documents online is invaluable.
+In a world becoming more and more paperless every day, the power to edit documents online is invaluable.

 It’s no secret that document collaboration and file sharing are essential resources in the remote work toolkit.
 Without it, the processes necessary to run a business or participate in virtual learning would be inefficient at best and nearly impossible at worst.